massalabs/massa/docs/technical-doc/dummy-network-generation.rst

     cd massa-node && cargo run --features sandbox

-The network with your node all start in 10 seconds and you can now interact it with the CLI client like a testnet node.
+Your sandbox network containing your node will start after 10 seconds.
+You can now interact with it through the CLI client in the same way you would with a testnet node.
-If you want to run multiple nodes on your local network you need to use the simulator that use docker all the documentation is here : https://github.com/massalabs/massa-network-simulator
+If you want to run multiple nodes on your local network you should use our advanced simulator.
+All the documentation is here : https://github.com/massalabs/massa-network-simulator

 **On Docker**